KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/introduction-to-smart-chain-documentation.md

 Each tutorial intends to be self-containerized as much as possible.

-For a guide on learning Smart Chain technology is an organized fashion, please see the [Learning Launchpad]() section.
+For a walkthrough covering multiple tutorials in a targeted fashion, please see the [Learning Launchpad](../basic-docs/start-here/learning-launchpad/learning-path-outlines.html) section.

 ## About Smart Chain API